Tong0720/STGAIN/README.md

 ## Action Genome Setup

-For the Action Genome, the file structure should be organized as follows.
+For the [Action Genome] (https://www.actiongenome.org), the file structure should be organized as follows.
 Additionally, download the file `object_bbox_and_relationship_filtersmall.pkl` and place it in the dataloader.
 The dataset should look like:

 - action_genome
     - annotations